 Under Russian law, the court does not send each and every court document relating to the case.
 Pursuant to the Russian Federation Arbitrazh Procedure Act s.
 121, the court will only conduct the first service of documents informing the other party that the proceedings have been initiated.
 Afterwards, it is the parties’ responsibility to avail themselves of the documents/notifications by using appropriate methods.
 If a party fails to satisfy this responsibility, it will bear the detrimental consequences that may arise therefrom.
-Since this is a procedural rule of Russian Law, satisfaction of the Russian procedural law suffices and the difference between the procedures of the countries, does not create an enforcement barrier in Turkey.
+Since this is a procedural rule of Russian Law, the satisfaction of the Russian procedural law suffices and the difference between the procedures of the countries does not create an enforcement barrier in Turkey.
 However, in the enforcement proceedings before Turkish courts, thorough explanations should be made since this method of service of process is foreign to Turkish law.

 Apart from those issues which may vary from one case to other (e.g. violation of right to be heard, subject matter contradicting Turkish public policy), Russian court decisions rendered on commercial disputes are, as a general principle, enforceable in Turkey.
-While enforcement of a foreign judgement in Turkey is subject to simple procedure under Turkish Law, filing and pursuing enforcement proceedings require special attention and comprehensive analysis of the party seeking enforcement of the procedural law of the country where the foreign judgement is rendered.
+While enforcement of a foreign judgement in Turkey is subject to simple procedure under Turkish Law, filing and pursuing enforcement proceedings require special attention and comprehensive analysis of the party seeking enforcement of the procedural law of the country where the foreign judgment is rendered.